-Incorporated by reference to sections entitled "Item 1: Election of Directors," "Corporate Governance Practices and Board Information" and "Other Information" in Snap-on's 2016 Annual Meeting Proxy Statement, which is expected to be mailed to shareholders on or about March 11, 2016 (the "2016 Proxy Statement").
+Incorporated by reference to sections entitled "Item 1: Election of Directors," "Corporate Governance Practices and Board Information" and "Other Information" in Snap-on's 2017 Annual Meeting Proxy Statement, which is expected to be mailed to shareholders on or about March 10, 2017 (the "2017 Proxy Statement").

-The Section 16(a) filing compliance disclosure pursuant to Item 405 of Regulation S-K is contained in Snap-on's 2016 Proxy Statement in the section entitled "Other Information - Section 16(a) Beneficial Ownership Reporting Compliance," and is incorporated herein by reference.
+The Section 16(a) filing compliance disclosure pursuant to Item 405 of Regulation S-K is contained in Snap-on's 2017 Proxy Statement in the section entitled "Other Information - Section 16(a) Beneficial Ownership Reporting Compliance," and is incorporated herein by reference.

-Information regarding Snap-on's executive officers, including their ages, business experience (for at least the last five years) and titles as of January 2, 2016, is presented below:
+Information regarding Snap-on's executive officers, including their ages, business experience (for at least the last five years) and titles as of December 31, 2016, is presented below:

-Nicholas T. Pinchuk (69) - Chairman of the Board of Directors since 2009, President and Chief Executive Officer since December 2007 and President and Chief Operating Officer from April to December 2007.
+Nicholas T. Pinchuk (70) - Chairman of the Board of Directors since 2009, President and Chief Executive Officer since December 2007 and President and Chief Operating Officer from April to December 2007.
 Senior Vice President and President - Worldwide Commercial & Industrial Group from 2002 to 2007.
 Prior to joining Snap-on, Mr. Pinchuk held various positions, including President of Global Refrigeration Operations and President of Asia Pacific Operations, at Carrier Corporation, a producer of air conditioning, heating and refrigeration systems, and a subsidiary of United Technologies Corporation.
 Mr. Pinchuk serves on the board of directors of Columbus McKinnon Corporation.

-Aldo J. Pagliari (61) - Senior Vice President - Finance and Chief Financial Officer since 2010.
-President - Snap-on Equipment from 2007 to 2010, and Group Controller / Director of Finance - Commercial & Industrial Group from 2002 to 2007.
+Aldo J. Pagliari (62) - Senior Vice President - Finance and Chief Financial Officer since 2010.

-Anup R. Banerjee (65) - Senior Vice President, Human Resources and Chief Development Officer since August 2015.
-President, Commercial Group from 2011 to August 2015 and Vice President, Operations Process from 2007 to 2011.
+Anup R. Banerjee (66) - Senior Vice President, Human Resources and Chief Development Officer since 2015, and President, Commercial Group from 2011 to 2015.

-lain Boyd (53) - Vice President, Operations Development since August 2015.
-Vice President - Human Resources from 2007 to August 2015.
+Iain Boyd (54) - Vice President, Operations Development since 2015.
+Vice President - Human Resources from 2007 to 2015.

-Constance R. Johnsen (58) - Vice President and Controller since 2003.
+Constance R. Johnson (59) - Vice President and Controller since 2003.

-Thomas L. Kassouf (63) - Senior Vice President and President - Snap-on Tools Group since 2010.
-Senior Vice President and President - Commercial Division from 2007 to 2010.
+Thomas L. Kassouf (64) - Senior Vice President and President - Snap-on Tools Group since 2010.

-Jeanne M. Moreno (61) - Vice President and Chief Information Officer since 2005.
+Jeanne M. Moreno (62) - Vice President and Chief Information Officer since 2005.

-Irwin M. Shur (57) - Vice President, General Counsel and Secretary since 2008.
+Irwin M. Shur (58) - Vice President, General Counsel and Secretary since 2008.

-Thomas J. Ward (63) - Senior Vice President and President - Repair Systems & Information Group since 2010.
-Senior Vice President and President - Snap-on Tools Group from 2007 to 2010.
+Thomas J. Ward (64) - Senior Vice President and President - Repair Systems & Information Group since 2010.